-Associate Professor & Associate Department Chair; Director, College of Architecture, Arts and Humanities' Social Media Listening Center
+Associate Professor & Associate Department Chair; Director, Social Media Listening Center

 Office: 407 Strode

 Dr. Joseph P. Mazer is an Associate Professor and Associate Chair of the Department of Communication Studies at Clemson University.
-He is also the Director of the College of Architecture, Arts and Humanities' Social Media Listening Center.
+He is also the Director of the Social Media Listening Center.
 Dr. Mazer is currently serving as Faculty in Residence in Clemson University's Shoebox Residential Community for first year students.

 His scholarly interests are in instructional communication, new communication technologies/social media, interpersonal/family communication, and quantitative research methods.
 Dr. Mazer’s research has encompassed a range of topics including emotion in teaching and learning, teacher use of Facebook, teacher use of slang, student academic support, communication trait predictors of social media usage, and measurement and data analytic issues and trends in communication research.